sclaggett/eye-candy/eye-native/README.md

 You can shorten your iteration time when developing this library in the context of e.g. eye-candy as follows:

-1. Check out eye-candy and eye-native repositories in sibling directories.
-2. Modify eye-candy's `app/package.json` to change the eye-native dependency from `sclaggett/eye-native.git` to `../../eye-native`.
-3. Make your changes in eye-native and run `yarn build` to confirm they compile.
+1. Make your changes in eye-native and run `yarn build` to confirm they compile.
-4. Force eye-candy to pick up the changes by running the following commands:
+2. Force eye-candy to pick up the changes by running the following commands:

 ```sh
 $ cd app && rm -rf node_modules/eye-native && yarn install --check-files && cd ..